A 7th century picturesque Cornish port

 Fowey Regatta Week

 Fowey’s premier week of the year.
-With sailing events out on the estuary, the town and surrounding area comes alive with carnivals, floral dances, music performances, giant pasty ceremony and eating competitions, and often a Red Arrows display.
+With sailing events out on the estuary, the town and surrounding area comes alive with carnivals, floral dances, music performances, giant pasty ceremony and eating competitions, and in past years displays from the Red Arrows.

 Fowey Regatta Week